mandysulli/crypto_diversity_workshop/README.md

 Third script - 2_reformat_raw_read_counts.sh

-This reformats the reads so that they can be pasted into an excel sheet Uses a java program that was compiled with Java v13.0.2
+This reformats the reads so that they can be pasted into an excel sheet.
+You will want to use reformat_Read_Counts.class with Java version v13.0.2 if you can.
+This is the already compiled program.

+Goes from this format:
+sample_1
+1,000
+1,000
+sample_2
+1,000
+1,000

+to this format:
+Sample	Read1 Counts	Read2 Counts
+sample_1	1,000	1,000
+sample_2	1,000	1,000

+reformat_Read_Counts.java - is the non-compiled code.
+You can recompile this with any java version and then it will run with that Java version.
+Only recompile if you can not access Java v13.0.2

 Fourth script - 3_trim.sh